zumpious/towards-efficient-complementary-security-analysis-using-large-language-models/data/towards_efficient_complementary_security_analysis/README.md

 ![results](self_consistency_metrics_over_thresholds.png)

 The provided [evaluation.ipynb](evaluation.ipynb) notebook presents the SC results of GPT-4o, Qwen2.5 32B, and Phi-4 on a real-world dataset.
-This dataset was created by applying a variety of SAST tools to Mnestix, an open-source project developed by XITASO GmbH.
+This dataset was created by applying a variety of SAST tools to **Mnestix**, an open-source project developed by XITASO GmbH.

 The security findings from each SAST tool were manually labeled by security experts.
-Based on their manual labeling, we extracted an additional dataset consisting of 114 security findings, including 65 FPs and 49 TPs, as well as additional few-shot examples (e.g. for infrastructure related SAST tools).
+Based on their manual labeling, we extracted an additional dataset consisting of 114 security findings, including 65 FPs and 49 TPs, as well as additional few-shot examples, which are also provided in our [prompt_templates.py](../../src/few_shot_examples.py) (e.g. for infrastructure related SAST tools).